JHOMASA/Data-constructions/README.md

 # Bar chart considering the number of existence  demolish ilegal constructions during each month
 In the present bar chart the number of ilegal constructions considering the demolish during each month shows a highest value november around 350 and as the lowest one September close to 50 which mean that is neccesary review for further analysis why during this month represent a highest number of demolish.
+# Tendency between respect new ilegal constructions identified each month vs the demolish construction during each month
+The number of illegal new constructions identified during each month shows the highest tendency instead of the demolished.
+Nevertheless, during February the number of license renovations reached the number of demotions around 50.
+Furthermore, the highest number of licenses identified was in September